openpubkey/openpubkey/docs/pktoken.md

 ### GQ Signed Audience-bound PK Tokens - GitHub Example

-Audience-bound PK Tokens are very similar to Nonce-Bound PK Token.
+Audience-bound PK Tokens are very similar to Nonce-Bound PK Tokens.
 The main difference is that instead of committing to the CIC in the `nonce` claim, we commit to the CIC in the `aud` (audience) claim.

 ```JSON
 {"payload":{